Mingachevir: Climate

-Mingachevir has a semi-arid climate (Köppen climate classification: BSk) near the borderline of a humid subtropical climate (Köppen climate classification: Cfa) because its fairly evenly distributed average annual precipitation is just below the 400 mm threshold, apart from the average annual temperature range.
+Mingachevir has a cold semi-arid climate (Köppen climate classification: Bsk) with fairly evenly distributed precipitation.

 Culture

 The Davudova Mingacevir State Theatre was established on the basis of folk theatre in 1969.
 Every clubhouse has its own ensemble.
 There are also singing and music circles, as well as training courses on computers, tailoring, board games and arts in the clubhouses.
 There are 8 clubhouses, including the Martyr Azar Niftaliyev clubhouse, Samad Vurgun clubhouse, Nariman Narimanov clubhouse and others, in the town.

 Museums

 The Mingacevir Historical Museum was established in January 1968.
 The museum has two branches – Martyrs’ Memorial and Independence Museum.
 The museum has 14,461 exhibits.
 The city is also home to Mingachevir Gallery, which includes 310 works of art by Azerbaijani and Russian artists, including works by Mikhail Vrubel and Ilya Repin.

 Music and media

 There are 3 musical schools – Hacibayov School, Bulbul School and Martyr Qasimov School functioning in the city.
 The study in these schools lasts 7 years.
 A total of 1,500 students attend these schools, and 350 professional teachers train them.
 The schools have different courses on national musical instruments such as tar, kamancha, nagara, saz, and others like, piano, violin and vocal.

 The regional channel Mingachevir TV is headquartered in the city.